gathurian/dotfiles/README.md

 8. In case there's no secondary monitor, scroll to line 244 and delete the second "bar" statement
 9. Copy the "wallpaper.png" into your /home/Pictures directory (or change the $Folder variable in the .scripts/lockscreen.sh script)
 10. The image is 1920x1080px.
 If your screen(s) have a different resolution, change the picture to a different picture with the correnct resolution or use e.g. GIMP to stretch it to the correct resolution.
+11. Copy the .vimrc in your /home directory